Trump administration seeks $250 billion more in aid for small U.S. businesses: Mnuchin

 It was not immediately clear whether the top two Democrats in Congress, Schumer and House of Representatives Speaker Nancy Pelosi, would embrace this timetable as they have been pushing for a broader set of measures that would comprise a fourth coronavirus-response bill since early March.

-Mnuchin in recent days has been hinting at the need for Washington to provide additional aid to small businesses on the heels of the historic $2.3 trillion economic stimulus program.

-Action this week by the Senate would highlight the depth of the crisis for small enterprises that have been shuttered because of the coronavirus outbreak.
+Quick Senate action would highlight the alarm over the crisis for small enterprises that have been shuttered because of the coronavirus outbreak.

 McConnell's backing also marked a change in attitude.
 He warned in an April 1 interview with the Washington Post that Pelosi should not undertake a "premature" fourth stimulus bill related to the pandemic.

-But just days into the opening of the small business loans, with coronavirus cases raging in many parts of the United States, pressure built for more aid.
+But just days into the launch of the small business loans, with coronavirus cases raging in many parts of the United States, pressure built for more aid.

 "There is a critical need to supplement the (loan) fund to ensure America?s more than 30 million small businesses will be able to access this critical lifeline," Senate Small Business Committee Chairman Marco Rubio said in a statement.